Eye color: Amber

 The eyes of some pigeons contain yellow fluorescing pigments known as pteridines.
 The bright yellow eyes of the great horned owl are thought to be due to the presence of the pteridine pigment xanthopterin within certain chromatophores (called xanthophores) located in the iris stroma.
 In humans, yellowish specks or patches are thought to be due to the pigment lipofuscin, also known as lipochrome.
-Many animals such as canines, domestic cats, owls, eagles, pigeons and fish have amber eyes, whereas in humans this color occurs less frequently.
-Amber is the third-rarest natural eye color after green and gray, in 5% of the world's population.
-People with that eye color are found in Spain, Balkan region, Hungary, Italy, Southern Cone, Colombia, Pakistan and Middle East.
+Many animals such as canines, domestic cats, owls, eagles, pigeons, and fish have amber eyes, whereas in humans this color occurs less frequently.
+Amber is the third-rarest natural eye color after green and gray, occurring in 5% of the world's population.
+People with amber eyes are found in Europe, and in fewer numbers in the Middle East, North Africa, and South America.

 Hazel

-Hazel eyes are due to a combination of Rayleigh scattering and a moderate amount of melanin in the iris' anterior border layer.
+The hazel color of eyes is caused by a combination of Rayleigh scattering and a moderate amount of melanin in the iris' anterior border layer.
 Hazel eyes often appear to shift in color from a brown to a green.
 Although hazel mostly consists of brown and green, the dominant color in the eye can either be brown/gold or green.
-This is why hazel eyes can be mistaken as amber and vice versa.
-The combination can sometimes produce a multicolored iris, i.e., an eye that is light brown/amber near the pupil and charcoal or dark green on the outer part of the iris (or vice versa) when observed in sunlight.
+This is why hazel eyes can be mistaken as amber, and why amber is often counted as hazel in studies, and vice versa.
+The combination can sometimes produce a multicolored iris, i.e. an eye that is light brown/amber near the pupil and charcoal or dark green on the outer part of the iris (or vice versa) when observed in sunlight.

-Definitions of the eye color hazel vary: it is sometimes considered to be synonymous with light brown or gold, as in the color of a hazelnut shell.
+Definitions of the eye color "hazel" vary: it is sometimes considered to be synonymous with light brown or gold, as in the color of a hazelnut shell.

 Around 18% of the US population and 5% of the world population have hazel eyes.
-Hazel eyes are more common in Spaniards, North Africa, the Middle East, and Brazil.
+55.2% of Spanish subjects in a series of 221 photographs were judged to have hazel eyes.
+Hazel eyes are found in Europe, most commonly in the Netherlands and the United Kingdom, and have also been observed to be very common among the Low Saxon-speaking populations of northern Germany.